Low Latency GNN Accelerator for Quantum Error Correction: Introduction

 Among the possible QEC codes proposed in the literature for superconducting qubits, the surface code~\cite{fowler2012surface} has emerged as one of the most promising approaches.
-This is due to its high threshold, corresponding to the physical qubit error rate below which increasing the number of qubits does not lead to a decrease in logical error rate, and its compatibility with two-dimensional qubit layouts typical of superconducting platforms~\cite{google2023suppressing-surfacecode}.
-The surface code encodes multiple physical qubits as a single logical qubit, allowing it to achieve an overall logical error rate lower than the error rate of the individual physical qubits.
-The number of physical qubits and therefore the logical error rate are connected to the code distance, which defines the size of the chosen surface code~\cite{fowler2012surface}.
-The decoding - process of identifying and correcting errors based on the graph generated from the measured errors - is the most time-critical operation of the QEC, as it is necessary to process each graph fast enough to avoid incurring in a backlog of measurements.
-The execution flow is shown in Figure~\ref{fig:error-correction-cycle}.
+This is due to its high threshold, that is, the physical error rate below which increasing code size reduces the logical error rate, and its compatibility with two-dimensional superconducting qubit layouts~\cite{google2023suppressing-surfacecode}.
+By encoding multiple physical qubits as a single logical qubit, the surface code achieves an overall logical error rate lower than the error rate of the individual physical qubits.
+Its error correction capability is connected to the code distance~(d), which defines both the code size and number of physical qubits involved~\cite{fowler2012surface}.
+In the surface code, errors are detected through repeated syndrome measurements that are used to construct a syndrome graph.
+Decoding - the process of identifying the most likely error chains from this graph - is the most time-critical operation in QEC, since each graph must be processed quickly enough to avoid incurring a backlog of measurements~\cite{terhal2015quantum}.
+The overall execution flow is shown in Figure~\ref{fig:error-correction-cycle}.
+In the case of the surface code for superconducting qubits~\cite{superconducting}, the syndrome measurement rounds can be as fast as \qty{1}{\micro\second} ~\cite{google2023suppressing-surfacecode}.
+Two different timing constraints have been considered in prior work: either decoding within the latency of a single syndrome measurement round~(\singlegraph{})~\cite{alavisamani2024promatch,das2022lilliput}, or sustaining an average decoding rate faster than syndrome extraction~(\multgraph{})~\cite{terhal2015quantum,skoric2023parallel-parallel-decoding-nature, wu2025micro-state-of-art-decoder}.
+In this work, we will consider both.